All About The Aurora Borealis | Know Before You Go

-Description of the Aurora Borealis
+Description of the Aurora

 As auroral activity increases, folds are created.
-The breadth and complexity of each fold is
+The breadth and complexity of each fold

 Auroras are frequently designated by their internal structure, either homogeneous or rayed; whether they are active or quiet in motion; their degree of brightness on a scale of I to IV; and their color (auroras of typical green or white hues are classified as Type C, while rare, red auroras are designated as Type A).

-Origins of the Aurora Borealis
+Origins of the Aurora

 The aurora borealis occurs through the sun's activity.
 The sun is comprised of hot gases, and its stormy surface is so hot that its gravity is not able to contain particles in its atmosphere.
 When the sun’s magnetic field lines connect, magnetic energy transforms into heat and kinetic energy.
 When energy is released and plasma is accelerated, a storm of electrons is created, called solar wind.
 These charged particles constantly stream toward other planets at a million miles-per-hour.
 The more active the sun is, the harder the solar wind blows.

 Earth’s magnetosphere partially shields it from the full force of the solar wind, as electrons are deflected by the magnetic sphere.
 But along the earth’s open field lines, which only occur in the north and south poles, some of these charged particles are captured rather than deflected, streaming toward Earth’s polar regions and creating the aurora borealis.